| Date: 10.02.2021

 Families

+It’s a family affair for the next of our customs and traditions in Indian culture.
 A joint family in India is where the entire family all live together, which can include parents, wife, children and occasionally relatives.
 At the head of the family is a ‘Karta’, a senior male or female who makes economic and social decisions on behalf of the entire family, and other relations can be equal, of mutual respect or teasing in nature.
-Income goes into a common pool, which benefits all members.
-Nowadays, economic development and urbanisation have led to an increase in nuclear-like families than joint families.

 Arranged marriage is still a strong tradition in India.
 This dates back to Vedic times in 1500–1100 BCE where suitable matches from around the kingdom would compete in competitions to win the hand of a royal bride.